لغة الإشارة لدى الأطفال

 From the moment they’re born, your baby has a lot to say.
 Whether they’re rubbing their eyes when they’re tired to reaching their arms up when they want a cuddle, they’ve got ways to tell you how they’re feeling.
 Here are some baby sign language cues to look out for.

-- Ask yourself if baby’s tired.
+- Ask yourself if the baby’s tired.
 Look out for a slow build-up of grunt-like cries and rubbing eyes.

 - Find out if it’s colic.
 Watch out for regular shrieking in the late afternoon or evening for up to a few hours.
 Their face may become flushed, scrunched up, and they may clench their fists, draw their knees up to their tummy, or arch their back.